-APM Description Justification Number WEAP Worker's Environmental Awareness Training Program.
+APM Number Description Justification WEAP Worker's Environmental Awareness Training Program.
 All workers on the project site shall be required to attend a Worker's Environmental Awareness Training Program (WEAP).
 Training shall inform all construction personnel of the resource protection and avoidance measures as well as procedures to be followed upon the discovery of environmental resources.
-The WEAP training will include, at a minimum, the following topics so crews will understand their obligations: ESA boundaries and other species specific restrictions Housekeeping (Trash and equipment cleaning) Safety Work stoppage procedures Communication Protocol Consequences of Non-compliance Reduce impacts to natural and cultural resources generally.
+The WEAP training will include, at a minimum, the following topics so crews will understand their obligations: ESA boundaries and other species specific restrictions Housekeeping (Trash and equipment cleaning) Safety Work stoppage procedures Communication Protocol Consequences of Non-compliance Reduce impacts to natural resources generally.
+AIR-1 Tier 4 Construction Equipment.
+All construction equipment with rating between 100 and 750 horsepower (hp) would be required to use engines compliant with U.S. EPA Tier 4 non-road engine standards.
+In the event a Tier 4 engine is not available for any off-road construction equipment with rating at or higher than 100 hp, that engine would be equipped with a Tier 3 engine and documentation of the unavailability would be provided.
+Reduce air emissions.
 BIO-GEN-1 Pre-construction Biological Clearance Surveys and Monitoring.
-Pre-construction clearance surveys would be performed by a CPUC-approved biologist, which may be chosen from previously CPUC approved biologists, to avoid or minimize impacts, where feasible, on special status plants, breeding birds, and/or wildlife species in areas with the potential for resources to be present.
-Sensitive resources identified during the clearance survey would be either: Flagged for avoidance Moved to outside impact areas Implement procedures to avoid impacts to individuals while impacting habitat (e.g., burrows, dens, etc.), or Documented based on permit authorizations.
+Pre-construction clearance surveys will be performed by a CPUC-approved biologist, which may be chosen from previously CPUC approved biologists, to avoid or minimize impacts, where feasible, on special status plants, breeding birds, and/or wildlife species in areas with the potential for resources to be present.
+Sensitive resources identified during the clearance survey will be either: Flagged for avoidance Moved to outside impact areas Implement procedures to avoid impacts to individuals while impacting habitat (e.g., burrows, dens, etc.), or Documented based on permit authorizations.
 Specific details on the pre-construction survey requirements may be found within measures for each individual species.
-Where special-status species (e.g., reptiles, birds, mammals, and bat roosts) or unique resources (defined by regulations and local conservation plans) are known to occur and there is a potential for impacts, biologists would monitor construction activities, unless otherwise mitigated for, as appropriate actions are described in species-specific APMs, or infeasible due to hazardous construction.
-SCE would be responsible for ensuring that impacts to special-status species, native vegetation, wildlife habitat, and unique resources are avoided to the extent feasible.
+Where special-status species (e.g., reptiles, birds, mammals, and bat roosts) or unique resources (defined by regulations and local conservation plans) are known to occur and there is a potential for impacts, biologists will monitor construction activities, unless otherwise mitigated for, as appropriate actions are described in species-specific APMs, or infeasible due to hazardous construction.
+SCE will be responsible for ensuring that impacts to special-status species, native vegetation, wildlife habitat, and unique resources are avoided to the extent feasible.
 Reduce impacts to biological resources generally.
-BIO-AVI-1 Prepare Nesting Bird Management Plan.
-SCE would prepare and implement a Nesting Bird Management Plan to address nesting birds undertaken in collaboration with California Department and Fish and Wildlife (CDFW) and U.S. Fish and Wildlife Service (USFWS).
-The Plan would be an adaptive management plan that may be updated as needed if improvements are identified or conditions in the field change.
-The Plan would include the following: Nest management and avoidance Field approach (survey methodology, reporting, and monitoring) Communication protocols Project's avian biologist qualifications.
-The avian biologist would be responsible for oversight of the avian protection activities including the biological monitors.
+BIO-AVI-1 Prepare and Implement a Nesting Bird Management Plan.
+SCE shall prepare a Nesting Bird Management Plan (NBMP) in coordination with CPUC, BLM, CDFW, and USFWS.
+The NBMP shall describe methods to minimize potential project effects to nesting birds, and avoid any potential for unauthorized take.
+Project-related disturbance including construction and pre-construction activities shall not proceed within 300 feet of active nests of common bird species or 500 feet of active nests of raptors or special-status bird species (except for golden eagle as described in APM BIO-AVI-4) until approval of the NBMP by CPUC and BLM in consultation with CDFW and USFWS.
 Reduce impacts to nesting birds.